 As a control freak in some aspects, it can be wonderful and also stressful for me to realize that I don’t control everything.
 It can be very freeing and a huge step towards coping with change appropriately to understand that some things are outside of your control.
 Not my circus, not my monkeys! 🙂

 5. It’s ok to miss aspects of how your life used to be.

 And don’t feel bad about trying to recapture some of what you miss, as long as you are still moving forward and not living in the past.
 In fact, if you can figure out exactly what it is and bring some of it back, that’s awesome!

 My husband I used to go basically everywhere together, and that stopped when the baby was born.
 I would stay home, and my husband would go do whatever needed to get done.
 (Because seriously, it is such a hassle to bring a baby anywhere!)
 I realized this, and while it was way more convenient to divide and conquer, we started doing that again!
 We brought the baby (and his thousands of supplies) with us!
 And I am so happy with this decision and the time together that we reclaimed.

 Childless Hailey disappeared forever 8 months ago, and sometimes I miss her.
 Mom Hailey is very different, but she is way better than Childless Hailey in many ways.
 She is more patient, more relaxed (about some things!) and she is for sure less selfish!
 (Ok, are you over me talking about myself in the third person?
 I’m done!)

-How do you cope with change?
+What have been your experiences with change, and coping with change?
 Let me know, I’d love to hear from you!